Privacy Policy

 Value: 1

-Purpose: We couldn’t find any more detailed information about this cookie.
+Purpose: We have not yet been able to find out any more detailed information about this cookie.

-Pinterest generally stores the collected data for as long as it is needed for the company’s purposes.
-As soon as data retention is no longer necessary, for example to comply with legal requirements, the data is either deleted or anonymized so that you can no longer be identified as a person.
-The data may also be stored on American servers.
+Pinterest generally stores the collected data until it is no longer needed for the company’s purposes.
+As soon as data retention is no longer necessary, for example to comply with legal regulations, the data is either deleted or anonymized so that you can no longer be identified as a person.
+The data can also be stored on American servers.

-You also have the right and the option to revoke your consent to the use of cookies or third-party providers like Pinterest at any time.
+You also have the right and the possibility to withdraw your consent to the use of cookies or third-party providers such as Pinterest at any time.
 This can be done either via our cookie management tool or via other opt-out functions.
 For example, you can also prevent data collection by cookies by managing, deactivating, or deleting cookies in your browser.

-Since embedded Pinterest elements may use cookies, we also recommend that you read our general privacy policy on cookies.
-To find out exactly what data about you is stored and processed, you should read the privacy policies of the respective tools.
+Since cookies can be used with embedded Pinterest elements, we also recommend our general privacy policy on cookies.
+To find out exactly which of your data is stored and processed, you should read the privacy policies of the respective tools.

-If you have consented to the processing and storage of your data by embedded social media elements, this consent serves as the legal basis for data processing (Art.
+If you have consented to your data being processed and stored by integrated social media elements, this consent serves as the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
 In principle, your data is also stored and processed based on our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) in quick and good communication with you or other customers and business partners.
-However, we only use the tool if you have given your consent.
+1 lit. f GDPR) in fast and effective communication with you or other customers and business partners.
+Nevertheless, we only use the tool if you have given your consent.
 Most social media platforms also set cookies in your browser to store data.
-Therefore, we recommend that you carefully read our privacy text about cookies and review the privacy policy or cookie policies of the respective service provider.
+We therefore recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie guidelines of the respective service provider.

-Pinterest also processes data from you in the USA, among other places.
-We would like to point out that according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks to the lawfulness and security of data processing.
+Pinterest also processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can be associated with various risks for the lawfulness and security of data processing.

-As a basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, thus especially in the USA) or data transfer there, Pinterest uses so-called standard contractual clauses (= Art.
-46. para.
-2 and 3 GDPR).
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even when transferred to third countries (such as the USA) and stored there.
-Through these clauses, Pinterest commits to complying with the European level of data protection when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among others: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de.
+Pinterest uses so-called Standard Contractual Clauses (= Art.
+46 para.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e., especially in the USA) or for data transfer there.
+Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
+Through these clauses, Pinterest undertakes to comply with the European level of data protection when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision by the EU Commission.
+You can find the decision and the corresponding Standard Contractual Clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de.

-You can find more information about the standard contractual clauses at Pinterest at https://policy.pinterest.com/de/privacy-policy#section-residents-of-the-eea.
+More information about the Standard Contractual Clauses at Pinterest can be found at https://policy.pinterest.com/de/privacy-policy#section-residents-of-the-eea.

 We have tried to provide you with the most important information about data processing by Pinterest.
-At https://policy.pinterest.com/de/privacy-policy you can learn more about Pinterest’s data policies.
+At https://policy.pinterest.com/de/privacy-policy, you can take a closer look at Pinterest’s data policies.

 Cookie Consent Management Platform Summary